Careers360 Logo

 Answer:

-We know, that in presence of acidic solution, blue litmus turns red, and in presence of basic solution red litmus turns blue.
-Also, turmeric solution turns red in presence of basic solution, and no color change is observed in acidic and neutral solution.
-So from this we can deduce that, since the liquid sample gives no change in red litmus and turmeric, it is acidic in nature.
-This can be confirmed by the blue litmus turning to red.
+We know that in the presence of an acidic solution, blue litmus turns red, and in the presence of a basic solution, red litmus turns blue.
+Also, turmeric solution turns red in the presence of a basic solution, and no color change is observed in acidic and neutral solution.
+So from this we can deduce that, since the liquid sample gives no change in red litmus and turmeric, it is acidic.
+This can be confirmed by the blue litmus turning red.
 So the liquid sample is acidic in nature.

 Question 5: Manya is blindfolded.
 She is given two unknown solutions to test and determine whether they are acidic or basic.
 Which indicator should Manya use to test the solutions and why?